bryanchanrgb/epidemetrics_mirror/README.md

 save it to `plot_path` with the filename `title.png`.

 Calling `plot_cross_validator(input_wavelist, reference_wavelist, results, filename, plot_path)`
-with `results = WaveCrossValidator(country).run(original_wavelist, reference_wavelist, plot, plot_path)`
+with `results = wavelist.cross_validate(reference_wavelist, plot=True, plot_path, title)`
 will produce a plot showing how `WaveCrossValidator` added peaks to the `input_wavelist` in order to better align it with the `reference_wavelist`.

 # Application to epidemic waves of COVID-19

+From `src`, running `python3 ./main.py` will
-In `src` the `wavefinder` package is used to identify waves in epidemiological time series.
+identify waves in epidemiological time series using the `wavefinder` package is used to.

-The `DataProvider` class obtains and preprocesses data from the OxCOVID19 Database and from Our World in Data.
+First, a `DataProvider` object obtains and preprocesses data from the OxCOVID19 Database and from Our World in Data.

-The `EpidemicWaveClassifier` class uses `wavefinder` to identify waves in the time series of cases and deaths for various countries.
+Then an `EpidemicWaveClassifier` object uses `wavefinder` to identify waves in the time series of cases and deaths for various countries.
 The parameters used by `wavefinder` are set in the `Config` dataclass.

-The `WaveAnalysisPanel` class collects epidemiological information for each country on a wave-by-wave basis to make it available for analysis.
+A `WaveAnalysisPanel` object collects epidemiological information for each country on a wave-by-wave basis to make it available for analysis.

-Analysis of this data is carried out using the `Table1` class (to generate Table 1 in our manuscript) as well as through the code located in the `R` directory.
+The analysis of this data is carried out using the `Table1` class (to generate Table 1 in our manuscript) as well as through the code located in the `R` directory.